 Investing in high-quality support for employees produces good returns

-Providing physical and mental health support for your employees helps with early detection of addiction and substance abuse disorders (ASADs).
-If the support you provide is perceived as genuinely useful by employees, this will usually increase their feelings of being supported and improve their trust that the organization cares about them.
-Employees who have a stronger relationship with the company and believe that its support services are useful should generally be much more willing to come forward and seek the organization’s help when they suspect that they may have an ASAD.
+Providing physical and mental health support for your employees helps with early detection of addiction and substance use disorders (ASUDs).
+If the support you provide is perceived as genuinely useful and high quality by employees, this will usually increase their feelings of being supported and improve their trust that the organization cares about them.
+Employees who have a stronger relationship with the company and believe that its support services are useful should generally be much more willing to come forward and seek the organization’s help when they suspect that they may have an ASUD.

 #5 Ensure that Returning to Work is Supportive and Accommodating

-Make a plan for how to support employees who return to work after receiving treatment and recovering from their addiction or substance use disorder (ASAD) while also managing risks to the organization.
-List the conditions that an employee must meet before returning to work and also the conditions that the employee and the organization must meet after the employee returns to work.
+Make a plan that supports employees who return to work after receiving treatment and recovering from an addiction or substance use disorder (ASUD) that also managing risks to the organization.
+List the conditions that an employee must meet before returning to work.
+Also, list the conditions that the employee and the organization must meet after the employee returns to work.
 Conditions for employees can include requiring them to participate in return-to-work programs, monitoring their performance, and regular evaluations by addiction specialists.

 In Canada, employers have a duty to accommodate returning employees’ needs

-Given that Canadian employers have a duty to accommodate employees with ASADs, one necessary condition for the organization is that it must accommodate returning employees’ needs.
+Given that Canadian employers have a duty to accommodate employees with addiction or substance use disorders (ASUD) one necessary condition for the organization is that it must accommodate returning employees’ needs.

 #6 Clearly Define Non-Compliance and Its Consequences

-For your organization to be able to consistently enforce your policy, you must list what actions count as violations, together with the consequences for violators.
+For your organization to be capable of consistently enforcing your policy, you must list what actions count as violations, together with the consequences for violators.
 Violations can include possessing alcohol or other psychoactive substances at work or performing work while under the influence of such substances.